 Midsummer's Eve, Sweden, 1888.
 A night when the sun doesn't set.
 A night of drinking and dancing.
 A night to break the rules.
-When Julie finds herself alone on her father's estate, she gate-crashes the servants' party.
+When Julie finds her self alone on her father's estate, she gate-crashes the servants' party.
 In the sultry heat of that long, light night, she finds herself in a dangerous tryst with her father's manservant, Jean.
 A flirtatious game descends into a savage fight for survival.

 Howard Brenton is a multi award-winning playwright whose plays have recently appeared at the National Theatre, Hampstead Theatre, and Shakespeare's Globe.

 Tom Littler is Artistic Director of Jermyn Street Theatre.
-He and Howard Brenton previously collaborated on Strindberg’s Dances of Death and on The Blinding Light.

 Music and sound design

 “Superlative ... an unexpected treat of the highest order.”